 You can now also load textures from WAD files using the pfnLoadFileForMe function on the server and the COM_LoadFile function on the client.
 Just specify the name of the texture in the WAD file, and the engine will know how to find it.
 You can also supply the WAD you need in the path if the texture must come from this particular file.
 For example, gfx.wad/conback.

 Xash3D has a powerful console command autocompletion system.
-You can list commands and even brief descriptions for each of them as you search.
+You can list commands and even brief descriptions for each of them (use Tab key in the console).
 For convenience, you can enter makehelp at the console, and the engine will automatically generate the help.txt file with a list of all console commands and variables, and their descriptions.
 Autocompletion also works for map names, video files, background tracks, configuration script files, save names, weapon names (for the give command), sound testing (for the play command), and game (mod) directory changing.

 Most Quake-derivative engines are known to be rigidly bound to a parent directory that has a specific name.
 This doesn’t matter much for modding, but it is a huge liability for total conversion makers, who would like to change the parent directory.
 Xash3D is not bound to any particular directory.
 The parent directory is determined by a launcher executable, where it is specified.
 This enables you to create your own game that doesn’t depend on Half-Life in any way.